 The Office of Human Resources also is available to advise or counsel employees about expected performance standards and to assist employees in making adjustments regarding performance.

-Employees who believe that they have been discriminated against on the basis of race, color, religion, sex, national origin, ancestry, age, disability, or veteran status with respect to rendering a job performance evaluation may consult the Office for Institutional Equity and Compliance.
+Employees who believe that they have been discriminated against on the basis of race, color, religion, sex, national origin, ancestry, age, disability, sexual orientation, or veteran status with respect to a job performance evaluation may consult the Office for Institutional Equity and Compliance.